mast3rmindx/zapdb/README.md

 ### zapdb

-zapdb is a lightweight database written in Rust that provides an easy-to-use interface for managing and querying data.
+zapdb is a lightweight database written in Rust.
 It offers basic database functionalities such as creating tables, inserting, updating, selecting, and deleting records.
-The project is designed to be simple yet powerful for small to medium-sized applications.

 #### Features